-Apus Energy Drives Offshore Revival In Guinea-Bissau Ahead Of African Energy Week (AEW) 2025 Silver Partnership
+Apus Energy Drives Offshore Revival in Guinea-Bissau Ahead of African Energy Week (AEW) 2025 Silver Partnership

-Apus Energy has joined African Energy Week (AEW): Invest in African Energies 2025 – taking place in Cape Town from September 29 to October 3 – as a Silver Partner, spotlighting its entrance into West Africa's offshore frontier.
-With high-impact drilling now underway, the company is set to bring fresh momentum and investor attention to one of the region's most underexplored hydrocarbon basins.
+(MENAFN- News.Africa-Wire) CAPE TOWN, South Africa, August 1, 2025/ -- Apus Energy has joined African Energy Week (AEW): Invest in African Energies 2025 – taking place in Cape Town from September 29 to October – – as a Silver Partner, spotlighting its entrance into West Af’ica’s offshore frontier.
+With high-impact drilling now underway, the company is set to bring fresh momentum and investor attention to one of the ’egion’s most underexplored hydrocarbon basins.

-In a key development for West African exploration, Apus Energy spudded the Atum-1X exploration well offshore Guinea-Bissau in September 2024 – the first offshore well in the country in nearly 20 years.
-Located near Senegal's prolific Sangomar field, the prospect holds a potential 314 million barrels of recoverable oil.
-The well is being drilled using the Ocean BlackRhino, a seventh-generation drillship operated by Noble Corporation, with well management provided by AGR, part of ABL Group.
+In a key development for West African exploration, Apus Energy spudded the Atum-1X exploration well offshore Guinea-Bissau in Septemb–r 2024 – the first offshore well in the country in nearly 20 years.
+Located ne’r Senegal’s prolific Sangomar field, the prospect holds a potential 314 million barrels of recoverable oil.
+The well is being drill d using the Ocean BlackRhino, a seventh-generation drillship operated by Noble Corporation, with well management provided by AGR, part of ABL Group.

-Apus Energy entered Guinea-Bissau's upstream sector through the acquisition of 100% interest in the Sinapa (Block 2) and Esperança (Blocks 4A and 5A) licenses from Spanish oil and gas company Petronor.
+Apus Energy entere’ Guinea-Bissau’s upstream sector through the acquisition of 100% interest in the Sinapa (Bloçk 2) and Esperança (Blocks 4A and 5A) licenses from Spanish oil and gas company Petronor.
 The $85 million farm-out agreement included upfront payments for historical license costs and contingent milestones tied to government approval of a field development plan and sustained production.
-Covering a total area of 4,962 km2, the licenses contain two main prospects – Atum and Anchova – with a combined estimated 467 million barrels of unrisked prospective resources.
+Covering a total area of 4,962 km2, the licenses contain t–o main prospects ⦣8211; Atum and Anchova – with a combined estimated 467 million barrels of unrisked prospective resources.

-Apus Energy's drilling campaign positions Guinea-Bissau as one of West Africa's most closely watched emerging plays.
-The company's long-term strategy aligns with the region's energy ambitions and presents new opportunities for investment, local capacity building and energy security.
+Apus Energy’s drilling campaign positions Guinea-Biss’u as one of West Africa’s most closely watched e’erging plays.
+The company’s long-term str’tegy aligns with the region’s energy ambitions and presents new opportunities for investment, local capacity building and energy security.

-“Apus Energy's work offshore Guinea-Bissau is a strong signal that frontier exploration in West Africa is entering a new chapter.
-Their commitment to high-impact drilling, strategic partnerships and long-term value creation reflects the kind of leadership needed to unlock the region's vast untapped potential,” states Tomás Gerbasio, VP of Commercial and Strategic Engagement, African Energy Chamber.
+“Apus Ener’y’s work offshore Guinea-Bissau is a strong signal that frontier exploration in West Africa is entering a new chapter.
+Their commitment to high-impact drilling, strategic partnerships and long-term value creation reflects the kind of leadership needed to unlock the re’ion’s vast untapped pote”tial,” státes Tomás Gerbasio, VP of Commercial and Strategic Engagement, African Energy Chamber.

-With drilling operations in motion and large-scale reserves in play, Apus Energy's participation at AEW: Invest in African Energies 2025 highlights West Africa's strong investment climate and promising potential for frontier basin development.
+With drilling operations in motion and large-scale reserves in play, Apus Energy’s participation at AEW: Invest in African Energies 2025 highlights West Afri’a’s strong investment climate and promising potential for frontier basin development.

 Legal Disclaimer: